Templeogue: Location

-Suburbs adjacent to Templeogue are Ballyboden, Ballyroan, Firhouse, Greenhills, Kimmage, Knocklyon, Perrystown, Rathfarnham, Tallaght, and Terenure.
+Suburbs adjacent to Templeogue are Ballyroan, Firhouse, Greenhills, Kimmage, Knocklyon, Perrystown, Rathfarnham, Tallaght, and Terenure.

 Transport

 The three main routes through the suburb are the R112 regional road (Templeville Road), the R137 regional road (Templeogue Road), and the R817 regional road (Cypress Grove Road and Wainsfort Road).
+The M50 motorway borders the suburb to the west.

-Dublin Bus operates the following bus routes through Templeogue: 15, 15A, 15B, 15D, 49, 54A, 65, 65B and 150.
+Dublin Bus operates the following bus routes through Templeogue: 15, 15A, 15B, 15D, 65, 65B, 82, 150, F1, F2 and F3.

 Natural features

-The River Dodder forms the southern border with Rathfarnham while the River Poddle forms the northern border with Greenhills and Kimmage.
+The River Dodder forms a natural southern border with Rathfarnham and Knocklyon, while the River Poddle forms the northern border with Greenhills and Kimmage.
 The historical artificial watercourse from the Dodder at Firhouse to the Poddle passed through Templeogue.

 Prominent views from Templeogue are of Montpelier Hill 5.7 km to the southwest, topped by the ruin of the Hellfire Club at 383 m, and of Three Rock Mountain (450 m), topped by transmitter masts, 7.3 km to the southeast.